Showing posts with label Bollywood. Show all posts

 We were in one of the meeting rooms of Savoy hotel in Florence, Italy.
 Selvaggia Velo, the organiser of the River to River film festival had introduced him as "One of the most important icons of Indian cinema, Mr. Amitabh Bachchan."

 I was not expecting to see many Italian journalists at the press conference, because Bollywood is still a very niche phenomenon in Italy.
-To my surprize, the room was almost full with journalists and photographers, representing some of the major Italian newspapers.
+To my surprise, the room was almost full with journalists and photographers, representing some of the major Italian newspapers.

 Someone had asked him about the future direction of Bollywood films - if they would continue to be formula-driven masala films or there will more of intelligent sensible kind of cinema?

 "In the west there was recognition for the artistic kind of Indian films, while western audience were cynical and even critical about other kind of Indian films because they felt that it was too fantasized and unreal.
 We have not changed so much, we continue to make both kinds of films, but in the west today perceptions have changed and there is greater recognition of our popular cinema."
+He said.

 "May be today the two kinds of cinemas can be looked at together.
 After the opening of Indian economy in early 1990s, there is more affluence and a bigger middle class in India.
-This inlcudes about 350 million persons, who are more educated and can appreciate more intelligent cinema.
+This includes about 350 million persons, who are more educated and can appreciate more intelligent cinema.
 If they don't like something, they can be very critical", he had added.

 Another related question was about the reasons of popularity of Indian cinema in many different parts of the world including in north Africa, middle east and in countries of former Soviet Union.

-"Many years ago, I had asked this same question to a moscovite - what do you find in the Indian films?
+"Many years ago, I had asked this same question to a Moscovite - what do you find in the Indian films?
 He had told me that it was because when he came out of the cinema hall after an Indian film, he had a smile on his lips and a dried tear on his cheek."

 Mr. Amitabh Bachchan, Florence, Italy - S. Deepak, 2012

 I was never a big fan of Amitabh Bachchan, in the sense that I never went to see a film just because he was in it.
 I had not seen his first film, "Saat Hindustani", when it had come out.
 But I remember his small role in Sunil Dutt's "Reshma aur Shera", where he was a gangly awkward young man, very un-hero like deaf and mute guy, who kills newly married Rakhi's husband and sparks off the family feud.
-It had me feeling a little embarassed as well as a little proud, because I could identify with him.
+It had me feeling a little embarrassed as well as a little proud, because I could identify with him.
 It was the time when I was acutely aware of my thin body, long neck and awkward limbs.

 However, I had liked Amitabh in Hrishikesh Mukherjee films like "Anand", where he had played serious middle class characters.
 But I was more of a Rajesh Khanna fan at that time.